davidzuhn/IOLine/README.md

 Requirements
 ============

-This library can make use of the MCP23017 library found at https://github.com/davidzuhn/MCP23017
+This library uses the MCP23017 library found at https://github.com/davidzuhn/MCP23017

-    #define IOLINE_USES_IOX 1
-    #include <IOLine.h>

-will enable the IOX class support, which uses the Arduino Wire library and the i2c communications pins on your Arduino board.
+The MCP23017 library uses the Wire module from Arduino, which uses the I2C pins from your Arduino

-The example programs make use of the Metro library for timing operations.
+Some of the example programs make use of the Metro library for timing operations.
 This is a common Arduino library and can be found at http://playground.arduino.cc/Code/Metro